wp-plugins/wti-like-post/readme.txt

 = 1.2 =
 * Added shortcode for showing most liked posts interms of a page.
 Also fixed issues with css file.
+* Removed the restriction on showing max 10 posts on the widget.
+Now you can show more number of posts.
+* Added fix for default wordpress table prefix.

 = 1.1 =
 * Added 3 different voting styles with 3 sets of images